-Blood Knight: Both of his between-round quotes in the first fight firmly cements this:
+Blood Knight: Both of his between-round quotes in the first fight firmly cement this:

-Freudian Excuse: The SPO!! manual states that his mother demanded on the rather unusual spelling of his name, which in turn lead to him being teased and bullied at school, which in turn...
+Freudian Excuse: The Super Punch Out!! manual states that his mother demanded on the rather unusual spelling of his name, which in turn lead to him being teased and bullied at school, which in turn...
 Long story short, it all ends with Little Mac getting clobbered in the face with a horseshoe in a boxing glove.

 Jerkass: Probably the most jerkish out of all the fighters apart from Super Macho Man.